plum-umd/symphony-lang/autotools.md

 - GNU Automake 1.12.6 or newer.
 - GNU M4 1.4.16 or newer.

-Note that this list of packages is much more developer oriented than the list of packages required when working with a distribution archive, reflecting the fact that working with the Git repository is mainly intended for doing development work on PSL itself.
+Note that this list of tools is much more developer oriented than the list of tools required when working with a distribution archive, reflecting the fact that working with the Git repository is mainly intended for doing development work on PSL itself.

-As an example, here is how you might install these packages on an Ubuntu
+As an example, here is how you might install these tools on an Ubuntu
 system:

 ```
 sudo apt-get -q -y install bash jq git autoconf automake m4
 ```

-After these packages are installed, simply run `./autogen` to initialize the build system.
+After these tools are installed, simply run `./autogen` to initialize the build system.

 ## Configuring the build system